TRAIS-Lab/GraSS/README.md

 # GraSS 🌿

-This is the official implementation of [GraSS: Scalable Influence Function with Sparse Gradient Compression](https://arxiv.org/abs/2505.18976v1).
+This is the official implementation of [GraSS: Scalable Data Attribution with Gradient Sparsification and Sparse Projection](https://arxiv.org/abs/2505.18976).

 ## Setup Guide